SMRUCC/GCModeller/src/runtime/sdk/docs/T-Microsoft.VisualBasic.App.md

 Error default log fie location from function @"M:Microsoft.VisualBasic.App.LogException(System.Exception,System.String)".(存放自动存储的错误日志的文件夹)
 #### PID
 Get the @"T:System.Diagnostics.Process" id(PID) of the current program process.
+#### Platform
+Gets a @"T:System.PlatformID" enumeration value that identifies the operating system platform.
 #### Process
 Gets a new @"T:System.Diagnostics.Process" component and associates it with the currently active process.
 #### ProductProgramData